mspncp/gosu-wiki/Ruby-Packaging-on-Windows.md

     ENV['PATH'] = File.join(GAMEROOT, "lib") + ";" + ENV['PATH']

-If you have any questions, feel free to ask on the Gosu boards.
+If you have any questions, feel free to ask on the [Gosu boards](https://www.libgosu.org/cgi-bin/mwf/forum.pl) or on [reddit](https://www.reddit.com/r/gosu/).